 I will travel with Globus/Monograms.
-I want to fly from Nashville to Philadelphia to Athens going and fly from Athens to Philadelphia to Nashville returning.
-Monograms will be waiting for me at the Airport in Athens with a sign.
+I want a single connection going to Athens and a single connection returning to Nashville.
+Monograms will be waiting at the Airport in Athens with a sign.
 It is called transfer.
 Cynthia is my contact, and her extension is 7042.
 The Greece Escape tour is from November to March.
 I will have companions in the coach.
 Greece is the southernmost country in the Balkan Peninsula.

 Athens Airport - Globus/Monograms.
 Transfer.
-Meet tour guide and traveling companions.
+Meet the tour guide and my traveling companions.

 Acropolis means high place.
 It was built during the 5th century B.C.
 There are several temples on the Acropolis.